- OFM Research

 - Optionally, download the MELTS input file morb.melts and the pMELTS input file mm3.melts for testing purposes.

-- In a terminal window, navigate to the directory where you placed the rhyolite-MELTS/pMELTS executable, and start the program by typing ./Melts-rhyolite .
+- In a terminal window, navigate to the directory where you placed the rhyolite-MELTS/pMELTS executable, and start the program by typing ./Melts-rhyolite or ./Melts-rhyolite-public.
 Choose rhyolite-MELTS or pMELTS mode, and the interface appears on your monitor.
 Resize as appropriate in order to see the entire interface.

-If you upgrade a Macintosh to Mountain Lion or Mavericks from Snow Leopard or Lion, you will find that the X11 server application (which is required to run pMELTS and rhyolite-MELTS) has been deprecated by Apple.
+If you upgrade a Macintosh to Mountain Lion, Mavericks or Yosemitefrom Snow Leopard or Lion, you will find that the X11 server application (which is required to run pMELTS and rhyolite-MELTS) has been deprecated by Apple.
 When you try to launch rhyolite-MELTS/pMELTS or to start the X11 server, a dialog directs you to a web site from which you can download an open source replacement for the X11 server (xquartz.macosforge.org).
-Download and install the Xquartz application (version 2.7.2+) from that site, reboot the system, and you should be ready to run rhyolite-MELTS and pMELTS on Mountain Lion and Mavericks.
+Download and install the Xquartz application (version 2.7.7+) from that site, reboot the system, and you should be ready to run rhyolite-MELTS and pMELTS on Mountain Lion, Mavericks or Yosemite.